MatthewCranford/100-days-of-code/log.md

 # 100 Days Of Code - Log

+My Goal for these 100 days is to obtain my Front End Certificate from freeCodeCamp and get a job as a developer.

 ### Day 1: January 1, Monday

 **Today's Progress**: Got the API working on the Local Weather App project